Here are some answers to frequently asked questions about my business.

 How do you get your clients?

-I get the vast majority of my clients from referrals and word of mouth.
+I get the vast majority of my clients from referrals and networking.
 I don’t advertise.
 Instead, I put that time and effort into helping my existing clients.

 Contact me for more information or leave a comment below. – Brian